Back to species list

 Conservation

 Listed as Near Threatened on the IUCN Red List.
-Susceptible to diclofenac toxicity from residues in domestic animal carcasses, which has caused rapid declines in other Gyps vulture species across Asia.
-While populations have not shown signs of rapid decline, reductions in nesting birds have been noted in parts of Nepal.
-Vehicle traffic, human interference, and attacks from herding dogs cause disturbance at feeding sites.
+Susceptible to toxicity from diclofenac residues in domestic animal carcasses, which has caused rapid declines in other Gyps vulture populations.
+While this species has not shown signs of rapid decline overall, reductions in nesting birds have been noted in parts of its range in Nepal.

 Source: Wikipedia · CC BY-SA 3.0